MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2017-10-07-keneally-green-minnear-mortimore.markdown

 GG: I had something there, but it’s gone.

-MM: Keeping life interesting is stimulating as a composer.
-You must be stimulated by a variation of life.
-Although some composers would go away to get out of their normal life, like going on a trip for three months, which is out of your comfort zone to come up with something that maybe isn’t the greatest thing, you know, because everything that you do is--
+MM: <span class="important">Keeping life interesting is stimulating as a composer, you must be stimulated by a variation of life.</span> Although some composers would go away to get out of their normal life, like going on a trip for three months, which is out of your comfort zone to come up with something that maybe isn’t the greatest thing, you know, because everything that you do is--

 GG: For me, sometimes, I can reach that space I was talking about for me, which is sort of mindlessness almost.
 And I can play something and then sometimes I find something that seems to me original and mine and my identity and stuff like that.
-I have my little bit of inspiration, the idea, the initial spark, the seed of the thing.
-It’s like, “Okay, great.
+I have my little bit of inspiration, the idea, the initial spark, the seed of the thing. <span class="important">It’s like, “Okay, great.
 I’ve got that.”
-And that’s as far as it goes.
+And that’s as far as it goes.</span>

 [Laughter.]

-GG: The inspiration part is--I don’t want to say it’s easy, but it comes relatively easy once I’m in the space.
-After that, there’s work.
-And it’s like I’m resistant--
+GG: The inspiration part is--I don’t want to say it’s easy, but it comes relatively easy once I’m in the space. <span class="important">After that, there’s work.
+And it’s like I’m resistant--</span>

 KM: To work.

-GG: Do you still think that the original idea is valid.
+GG: Do you still think that the original idea is valid?
 I do.
 I play them endlessly to death hoping that I’ll hear something else on the end of it that will metamorphose into something spectacular.
 But what happens is it just keeps repeating.
 And then it’s set in stone in memory and it looks like it could never change.

 MK: Have you joined any of those bits [Gary’s] to any of his bits [Kerry]?